Francis Gawdy: Raising his granddaughter

-The sole issue of his marriage was his daughter Elizabeth.
-In 1589, at Holdenby, she married Sir William Newport (a nephew and heir of Sir Christopher Hatton's), who changed his name to William Hatton (1560-1597): it was an occasion upon which Sir Christopher Hatton demonstrated his celebrated predilection for dancing.
-Elizabeth died during her father's lifetime leaving no male issue, but an only daughter, Frances (1590-1623), who was brought up by Gawdy himself.
+The sole issue of Gawdy's marriage was his daughter Elizabeth.
+In 1589, at Holdenby, she married William Newport (a nephew and heir of Hatton's), who changed his name to William Hatton (1560–1597): it was an occasion upon which Christopher Hatton demonstrated his celebrated predilection for dancing.
+Elizabeth died during her father's lifetime leaving no male issue, but an only daughter, Frances (1590–1623), who was brought up by Gawdy.

-Sir William's second wife was Elizabeth Cecil, who, upon Sir William's death, remarried to that eminent jurist Sir Edward Coke.
 In February 1605, without her grandfather's approval, Frances was married to Robert Rich, who became Earl of Warwick in 1619, and after this marriage Gawdy broke off relations between himself and his granddaughter.

-In August 1605 Gawdy was appointed Chief Justice of the Common Pleas, a position he did not live to enjoy, dying of apoplexy on 15 December at Serjeant's Inn.
+In August 1605, Gawdy was appointed Chief Justice of the Common Pleas, a position he did not live to enjoy, dying of apoplexy on 15 December at Serjeant's Inn.

 Death and burial

-After his death his body was brought from London to Wallington; it is said that they could find no place to bury his body as he was refused space locally.
+After his death, Gawdy's body was brought from London to Wallington; it is said that they could find no place to bury his body as he was refused space locally.
 (Gawdy had depopulated the town around his hall and converted the church to a dog kennel or hay store.)
-As the smell of the body became offensive he was eventually buried without ceremony at North Runcton church and only paving stones were used to cover the grave.
-The parish register at North Runcton records that he was buried in the chancel by the local parson on 27 February (although the differing calendars would account for much of this apparent delay).
+As the smell of the body became offensive, he was eventually buried without ceremony at North Runcton church, and only paving stones were used to cover the grave.
+The parish register at North Runcton records that he was buried in the chancel by the local parson on 27 February.